-- If you have a Netra 1280 system, open the external circuit breaker., which should have been set up fort each external power source at installation. - 3.
-Make sure that the leveling feet are extended to the floor. - 4.
+- 3. Make sure that the leveling feet are extended to the floor. - 4.
 Extend and lock the system cabinet stabilizer bar.

-Caution - Failure to extend and lock the stabilizer bar before you slide a system out of the rack can cause the system cabinet to tip over.
+Caution - Failure to extend and lock the stabilizer bar before you slide a system out of the rack will cause the system cabinet to tip over.

 - 5. Slide the system out of the system cabinet until the locking latches click.
 See Section 3.1, "Sliding the System Out of the System Cabinet" on page 3-1. - 6.
 Be sure that you have a replacement board ready. - 7.
-Attach a wrist strap or foot strap.
+Attach a wrist strap.
 Place a grounded ESD mat close to the system.
-See Section 2.7, "Antistatic Precautions" on page 2-7.
+See Section 2.8, "Antistatic Precautions" on page 2-6.

-8. Unlock the ejector levers with a Phillips no. 2 screwdriver (FIGURE 9-2).
+8. Unlock the ejector levers with a Phillips no. 2 screwdriver (FIGURE 11-2).